A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: DISTRIBUTION GRID EQUIPMENT IMPACTS

-Furthermore, the other solution to mitigate the impacts is through a reliable BMS and redundant climate control options to maintain the temperatures of the BESS within the permissible limits.
-However, redundant systems are more expensive to invest and maintain especially when it involves BESS.
-There has been work on early prediction of battery life \cite{zhang2021early}. \cite{laidig1994technology} describes a method employed by a commercially available battery monitoring system which, through impedance and other measurements, provides the user with a viable and predictive approach to improving overall system reliability. \cite{chunhua2012fault} presents a prediction methodology to identify faults by using redundant sensor.
+Furthermore, the other solution to mitigate the impacts is through a reliable BMS and redundant climate control options to maintain the temperatures of the BESS within permissible limits.
+However, redundant systems are more expensive to acquire and maintain.
+There has been work on early prediction of battery life \cite{zhang2021early}.
+Ref. \cite{laidig1994technology} describes a method employed by a commercially available battery monitoring system which, through impedance and other measurements, provides the user with a viable and predictive approach to improving overall system reliability. \cite{chunhua2012fault} presents a prediction methodology to identify faults by using redundant sensors.